dibyaranajnsahoo1/Website-Navigator/README.md

 # 🌐 Website Navigator

-A production-ready full-stack web application for bulk URL navigation.
-Upload Excel, CSV, or Google Sheets — then browse through websites one by one with keyboard support, bookmarks, history, auto-slideshow, and multi-tab mode.
+A full-stack web application for bulk URL navigation.
+Upload Excel, CSV, or Google Sheets then browse through websites one by one with keyboard support, bookmarks, history, auto-slideshow, and multi-tab mode.

 ---